 This area is undergoing a period of significant transformation but lifestyles are changing rapidly and this area competes with many smaller surrounding centres for its catchment’s disposable income.
 Businesses in this area need sustainable support to take advantage of its important strategic location and recent investments made in the area.

-A new BID private limited company, which is limited by guarantee and has its own management board, would be established to administer the project.
-This is a not-for profit company, board members would be made up of volunteer individuals who represent the cross section of businesses and organisations across the area.
-BID Boards normally appoint a project manager and support staff to implement the projects identified in the plan.
-These can be employed directly by the BID or via a specialist project management company who will also then offer strategic support.
+Colwyn BID is a private limited company, which is limited by guarantee and has its own management board, and was established to administer the project.
+This is a not-for profit company, board members are made up of volunteer individuals who represent the cross section of businesses and organisations across the area.
+The Strategic Board have appointed a project manager and support staff to implement the projects identified in the plan.

 How will my business benefit?

 Colwyn BID is working on strategic projects addressing the issues that were identified as being of highest importance to the businesses in the BID area.
 In addition, we will be carrying out events and smaller initiatives aimed at bringing quick wins to the businesses.